About Great Ocean Road Health

 Communities in Lorne, Apollo Bay and the Surf Coast

 deserve access to high quality health care, close to home.

 Over the past five years, increased collaboration and integration between Lorne Community Hospital and Otway Health have delivered better health outcomes for our communities.
 It has strengthened the general practices, fostered closer relationships between staff and enhanced clinical capability.

-In July 2019, this natural alignment will be strengthened even further.
+In July 2019, this natural alignment was strengthened even further.
 Otway Health and Lorne Community Hospital joined forces to operate under one entity, Great Ocean Road Health, Lorne Campus and Apollo Bay Campus.